-Compiled by the International RILM Center, RILM* Abstracts of Music Literature (1967 to Present only) is the world's largest, continuously updated bibliography of music literature, providing broad international coverage including records in 140 languages from 3,700 journals.
+Compiled by the International RILM Center, RILM* Abstracts of Music Literature (1967 to Present only) is the world's largest, continuously updated bibliography of music literature, providing broad international coverage including records in 171 languages from over 10,000 journals.
 There is no better single source for exploring the world of music, from Western and Eastern classical to pop, folk, and jazz.

 *RILM is an abbreviation of Répertoire international de littérature musicale.)

 Help is available via a link in the upper right corner of every screen.